ocaml/platform-blog/opam-2-2-0-alpha.md

   * `opam clean --untracked` to remove untracked files interactively
   * `opam switch -` that goes back to the previously selected global switch
   * Add `opam admin add-constraint <cst> --packages` to select a subset of packages to apply constraints
-  * ✘ Change `--base` into `--invariant`, column name and the content is invariant formula installed dependencies
+  * ✘ Change `--base` into `--invariant`. `opam switch` _compiler_ column now contains installed packages that verifier invariant formula, and empty synopsis shows switch invariant.

 ## Try It!